aayman01/Oil-Artistry-Client/README.md

 ## Category
 - Painting and Drawing

+## Clone my project
+- download on your computer first
+- Install Dependencies: npm i
+- Deploy it on the local server: npm run dev

 ## Features

 -  Easily navigate through different categories to find the art that resonates with you the most.